dalehassinger/Blog/about/index.md

 ---

-* My focus is Enterprise Automation, Monitoring and Logging.
+* My focus is Automation, Monitoring and Logging.
 When I was a VMware customer I created an IaC (Infrastructure as Code) Environment.
 I used VMware vRealize Automation and SaltStack Config to complete server builds, software installs, schedule VM snap shots, Microsoft 365 automation, Citrix Management, Automate Data Center Flips, Server Decommissions, and many other Day 2 processes… For monitoring I used vRealize Operations for the “Single Pane of Glass” experience.
 I also used vRealize Log Insight for logging and LCM (Life Cycle Manager) for installing all the vRealize Products.

 * Almost all the code I write to complete the Automation that I create is done with PowerShell.
 The reason I choose to use PowerShell is because to do Automation with VMware products, VMware has a PowerShell module named PowerCLI.
 There hasn’t been anything that I wanted to Automate that I haven’t been able to do with PowerShell.

 * I have also done Automation with Azure.
 I am using PowerShell to create VMs and SaltStack Config to complete the configuration management, install software and maintain state.

 >
-> Your thought process is the most powerful automation tool you’ll ever have! - Cody De Arkland
+><center>Your thought process is the most powerful automation tool you’ll ever have! - Cody De Arkland</center>
 >

 {{< admonition type=success title="vCommunity" open=true >}}